-People are greatly divided on the topic of early mortgage pay off — some say it’s a good idea, others disagree.
+People are divided on the topic of early mortgage pay off — some say it’s a good idea, others disagree.
 This topic is highly debatable because there are so many factors to consider, and even a slight change in one of these factors could swing the answer in one way or another.
-In any case, a reader by the name of p3keith left an interesting comment with a different twist on this topic — should you pay off mortgage early on a rental property?
+In any case, a reader left an interesting comment with a different twist on this topic — should you pay off the mortgage early on a rental property?

 Is it worth it?

 I’m in a very similar situation as you.
-I have a rental property that is zero sum as well… breaking even between rental income and everything I owe on the house monthly.
+I have a rental property that is breaking even as well… breaking even between rental income and everything I owe on the house monthly.
 I’m considering paying off the property so I can pocket the income (minus taxes and homeowner fees).

 Does anybody have any input for us when it comes to paying off a home that currently has renters?
 I can’t see any additional drawbacks, but I do see an extra 10% on an “investment” in my mortgage being paid off…(PS: I’m military also and have very secure employment – 10 years away from full retirement if I stay in…).
 I also have $50,000 in a Roth IRA and max the contributions every year, so that $110,000 in mutual funds isn’t my only retirement fundage.

 I think the problem is intriguing.
 Without going into all the math , here is the high-level overview of the two scenarios: